kanidm/kanidm/FAQ.md

 - Consistency - All servers in a topology see the same data at all times
 - Availability - All servers in a a topology can accept write operations at all times
-- Partitioning - In the case of a network seperation in the topology, all systems can continue to process read operations
+- Partitioning - In the case of a network separation in the topology, all systems can continue to process read operations

 Many protocols like Raft or Etcd are databases that provide PC guarantees.
 They guarantee that they